First-Iraqi-Bank/fib-python-payment-sdk/README.md

-Here's an updated version of your SDK documentation with the integration examples and payment operations files added:

----

 # FIB Payment SDK

 The FIB Payment SDK provides seamless integration with the FIB payment system, empowering developers to streamline payment transactions and facilitate secure refunds within their applications.